magento/devdocs/_includes/config/split-deploy/config-mgmt-over1.md

 None of the configuration options you set in the shared, system-specific, or sensitive configuration can be edited in the Magento Admin.
 This helps keep your settings consistent across all systems.

 Each Magento configuration option has a unique _configuration path_.
-To set a value for a configuration option, you can use either a CLI command or an environment variable on a specific system.
+To set a value for a configuration option, you can use either a CLI command or an environment variable to set the value for that configuration path on a specific system.